shakeelmohamed/shakeelmohamed.github.io/_project_notes.md

     <div grid-col="4" grid-pad="2">
 <b>When:</b> 2023<br>
 <b>Media:&nbsp;</b>transmedia, coding, installation<br>
-<b>Tools:</b> TouchDesigner, Python, projection mapping, model building, microphone<br><br>This interactive installation uses projection mapping to visually show the impact of our voice through generative graphics activated by microphone input.
+<b>Tools:</b> TouchDesigner, Python, projection mapping, model building, microphone<br><br>
+<b>Goal:</b> design an installation to reflect on daily life.<br><br>This interactive installation uses projection mapping to visually show the impact of our voice through generative graphics activated by microphone input.
 Applying graphic design foundations across media types has always interested me, this was the perfect opportunity to explore design in space.<br>
 <br>
 I was inspired by Masuru Emoto’s research on what happens to water crystals based on what words or music they are exposed to before freezing.
 I watched his documentary as a child and totally forgotten about it until one day I remembered this reference.<br>
 <br>